 More direct effects can be obtained by breathing in a steam directly or inhaling right from the bottle, or from a few drops on a cloth.
 This carries the volatile oil directly into your respiratory system and mucous membranes, diffused throughout the steam or air molecules.

-Topical use is a step further than traditional inhalation-based aromatherapy, though still familiar in the context of massage therapy, which often utilizes fragrant aromatherapy essential oils for massage applications.
+Topical use is a step further than traditional inhalation-based aromatherapy, though still familiar in the context of massage therapy, which often utilizes aromatherapy for massage applications.

 Another common internal preparation is to combine it into a drink.
 Do remember that oil and water do not mix, so simply adding a drop to water will leave that drop undiluted.
 Some oils are irritants and all oils are very strong, so it’s best to be safe and dilute it into some coconut oil first.